Responsible Investment Policy

 Active ownership is undertaken through a specialist engagement and voting overlay provider, Hermes Equity Ownership Services.
-International best practice, including that formulated in the Hermes Principles, forms the basis for the Fund's voting and engagement with companies and the Commission will monitor these with a view to continued customisation for its own specific needs.
+International best practice, including that formulated in the Responsible Ownership Principles, forms the basis for the Fund's voting and engagement with companies and the Commission will monitor these with a view to continued customisation for its own specific needs.
 The Fund works closely with Hermes and oversees its activities through regular monitoring and reporting.

 The Commission believes that it is consistent with prudent investment management to incorporate ESG factors into investment research, analysis and decision making.
 The Fund will encourage its active investment managers to incorporate material ESG factors into their investment process and will require information on these issues as part of its regular review process.
 The incorporation of ESG factors will become one of the criteria considered when evaluating bidders for new investment management contracts.

 The Fund is also a signatory to the Carbon Disclosure Project (CDP), a global mechanism whereby investors encourage companies to disclose their greenhouse gas emissions to investors.
 In addition to the United Nations Principles for Responsible Investment and the CDP, the Fund will consider participating in other industry-wide collaborative initiatives on ESG issues.